EdgeFirstAI/documentation/docs/perception/4k/camera_4k.md

 ## SystemD Configuration file
 You can add the above paramaters to the camera configuration file located at `/etc/default/camera`.
 The following lines can be added to the configuraiton file:
 ```
-H264_TILES = true
+H264_TILES = "true"
-H264_TILES_FPS = 15
+H264_TILES_FPS = "15"
+TRACY = "true"
 ```
-Do not add quotes to the values in the lines.
+The parameters for `CAMERA_SIZE` and `H264_BITRATE` already exist in `/etc/default/camera`.
+The H264 tile topics parameter is not available at this time.

 ## WebUI Configuration
 There is no configuration item in the WebUI to specifically enable 4K tiling; however, you can set the [Camera Size](../../platforms/configuration/camera.md#camera-size) to `3840 2160` to implicitly enter 4K tiling.
+As well, you can set the [H264 Bitrate](../../platforms/configuration/camera.md#h264-bitrate) here as well.

 ## Troubleshooting